DFXLuna/api/README.md

 ## API
-A python fastapi demo with docker & envoy
+A cute little python fastapi demo that serves API requests as well as a toy React app.